hwkoene/soap/README.md

 2. Currently, only `datetime` and `Path` objects are transcoded besides the builtins.

 ## Next steps
-- Explicit archiving, adding items to a `.zip` archive (to partially address limitation #2).
+- Explicit archiving, adding items to a `.zip` archive (to partially address limitation #1);
-- Derive date created from file metadata.
-- Option to disable implicit saving.
+- Option to disable implicit saving;
+    - Combine with a `rollback` function to implement transactions;
-- Custom transcoders (to address limitation #1).
+- Custom transcoders (to address limitation #2);
+- Typechecking for getters and setters;
+- Derive date created from file metadata;
-- Allow creaton/modification/deletion of objects from files using watchdog to monitor the data directory for changes.
+- Allow creaton/modification/deletion of objects from files using watchdog to monitor the data directory for changes;
-    - This may allow this framework to function as a synchronized database when combined with something like `portalocker`.j
+    - This may allow this framework to function as a synchronized database when combined with something like `portalocker`;
-- CSV file writing.
+- CSV file writing of all objects;
 - Optional integrations:
-    - NiceGUI to have some kind of admin page.
+    - NiceGUI to have some kind of admin page;
-- Saving asynchronously.
+- Saving asynchronously;

-- Further exploration of opportunities and limitations.